genn-team/genn/README.md

 (1) Unpack GeNN.zip in a convenient location, then download and install
-    a compatible version of the Nvidia CUDA toolkit from: https://developer.nvidia.com/cuda-downloads and install the GNU GCC
+    a compatible version of the Nvidia CUDA toolkit from: https://developer.nvidia.com/cuda-downloads and the GNU GCC
     compiler collection and GNU Make build environment if it is not already present on the system.
 Note that the latest versions of GCC / Clang / Linux are not necessarily compatible with the latest